raymondtay/LearningHaskell/src/misc/README-chap-18.md

 Monads are powerful and fun, but they do not define Haskell.
 Rather, monads are defined in terms of Haskell.

+## What Monad is not ?

+Since Monad is somewhat abstract and can be quite slippery, many people talk about it from one or two perspectives that they feel most comfortable with.
+Quite often, they address what `Monad` is from the perspective of the `IO Monad`. `IO` does have a `Monad` instance and it is a very common use of monads.
+However, understanding monads only through that instance leads to limited intuitions for what monads are and can do, and to a lesser extent, a wrong notion of what `IO` is all about.

+Monad is not:

++ Impure.
+Monadic functions are pure functions.
+Io is an abstract data type that allows for impure, or effectful, actions and it has a Monad instance.
+But there is nothing impure about monads.

++ An embedded language for imperative programming.
+Simon Peyton Jones, one of the lead developers and researchers of Haskell and its implementataion in GHC, has famously said, "Haskell is the world's finest imperative programming language", and he was talking about the way monad handle effectful programming.
+  While monads are often used for sequencing actions in a way that looks like imperative programming, there are commutative monads that do not order actions.

++ A value.
+The typeclass describes a specific relationship between elements in a domain and defines some operations over them.
+  When we refer to something as "a monad", we are using that the same way we talk about "a monoid" or "a functor".
+None of theese are values.

++ About strictness.
+The monadic operations of bind and return are nonstrict.
+  Some operations can be made strict within a specific instances.

+Using Monads does not require math.
+Or category theory.

 Monads are applicative functors, but they have something special about them that makes them different from and more powerful than either `<*>` or `fmap` alone.